hugoqnc/Split/README.md

 - [x] Export the scanned receipt

 ### And much more...
+- [x] Import receipt images from your photo library or files
 - [x] Save your most frequently used list of people
 - [x] Display and use the currency symbol of your choice (€, $, £, ¥)
+- [x] Easily add a tip and taxes, and distribute them fairly
 - [x] Scan several receipts from the beginning to group all transactions
 - [x] Add, delete or modify items on the fly during the attribution process
 - [x] Handles reductions (with negative amounts)